chrisxfire/chrisxfire.github.io/content/notes/_net/user-interfaces/maui/app-components/index.md

 weight: 1
 ---

-# Application Class
+# application class
 - The `App` class is instantiated and loaded by the boostrap code for each platform.
 - It is the model of the application as a whole.
 - Inherits default behaviors from `Microsoft.Maui.Controls.Application`.
 - Creates an instance of `AppShell` and assigns it to the `MainPage` property.
 - Handles lifecycle events (like when the app is sent to the background).

-# AppShell Class
+# appshell class
 An `AppShell`:
 - Describes the hierarchy of an app
 - Provides a common navigation experience via URIs